 Work Topic 3: Media Aspects Related to SA2 Topics

-Priority: Minimal work unless a clear dependency or need is identified by SA2 or contributors.
+Priority: Minimal work until a clear dependency, enough progress or need is identified by SA2 or contributors.
+Impact on WT1 and WT2 needs to be considered.

 Work Topic 4: Media for Ubiquitous Access